rabbitmq/rabbitmq-website/site/logging.md

 ## <a id="configuration" class="anchor" href="#configuration">Configuration</a>

+As of 3.7.0 RabbitMQ uses the [Lager](https://github.com/erlang-lager/lager) logging library under the hood.
+The library supports logging to different sources and provides a fair amount of flexibility when it comes to configuration.

 RabbitMQ initializes its logging subsystem on node start.
 See the [Configuration guide](/configure.html) for a general overview of how RabbitMQ nodes are configured.

 ### <a id="log-outputs" class="anchor" href="#log-outputs">Log Outputs</a>